-- 1 tablespoon parsley (minced)
+- 1 tablespoon (optional) fresh parsley minced

-- Add onion and sauté 2 minutes, frequently stirring.
-Add carrot and continue sautéing another 2 minutes, frequently stirring.
-Add pepper and continue sautéing and stirring an additional 2-3 minutes.
+- Add the carrots and continue sautéing for another 2 minutes, frequently stirring.
+Add pepper and continue sautéing and stirring for an additional 2-3 minutes.

 - Add meat.
 Stir well and keep sautéing 10 minutes.
 Add spices, flour and 1 cup of broth.
 Stir until well integrated.

-- Garnish with parsley.
+- (Optional) Garnish with parsley.
 Serve hot.

 - Due to potatoes, the stew is best served the same day.
 If you must, keep it in the fridge overnight, but consume within a day.
 If you plan to freeze it don't add potatoes.

 I just got back from Bosnia 2 weeks ago and while driving back from the coast we of course drove through Jablanica and stopped to eat (as we do EVERY time)

 I opted for the secret veal and although my family gave me a terrible time for not eating the lamb - it was well worth it.

 Don't get me wrong, ordering lamb by the kilo and having it served on giant platters is wonderful but finding veal in southern California is almost impossible and very often people make you feel criminal for buying it, so I eat as much as I can when I'm there.